200 Hours Yoga & Hot Yoga Teacher Training

 Awards are issued to successful graduates at the end of the course.

-Fill in this contact form to register your interest with Yogafurie Academy.
+Fill in this contact form to register your interest with Yogafurie Academy and find out more information.

-You can also speak with us (real humans, not robots) via our Live Web Chat on this page.
+You can also speak with us via our Live Web Chat on this page.
+Our Live Web Chat is hosted by real humans for you to speak with, not a bot.

 No. It’s important that you want to learn and you’re willing to put effort into your own development.
 People change a great deal on teacher training, and your Yoga ability is going to grow.
 No need to be superwoman or superman already!
 It’s ok to be yourself, and start where you are